ivan-carrera/bibm2020/README.md

 ### Programa de Doutoramento em Ciência de Computadores FCUP.

 #### Abstract.
-Cellular lines are an important tool for research in drug discovery.
-Computational prediction of cell line interactions with candidate drug chemical compounds is a fundamental step to improve and optimize _in vitro_ assays in the drug discovery processes.
-One of the main problems of in silico prediction of cell line interactions with chemical compounds is the computational representation of cellular lines.
-Methods for QSAR modeling of cell line interactions compare genetic expression profiles.
-However, gene expression of cell lines is usually unknown.
-CellChar is a SVM-based characterization method for cellular lines.
-We obtain a representation for cell lines from text mining the scientific literature.
+One major problem in Bioinformatics is the discovery of new cell line interactions with chemical compounds.
+Computational methods for cell-line screening are fundamental to optimize cost and time of the drug discovery processes.
+However, in order to build these methods, we need a representation for cell lines.
+Current methods for modeling cell line interactions rely on comparing genetic expression profiles, but these are usually unknown.
-We use two main knowledge sources: Cellosaurus, a knowledge resource on cell lines, and PubMed, a database of the NIH biomedical literature.
-We retrieve and analyze the scientific literature, then classify the scientific papers according to the cell lines they relate to, and afterwards, obtain a description of the cell line.
-We have been able to successfully characterize a set of cellular lines.
-We evaluate several configurations of linear Support Vector Classifiers, using micro-averaged precision as metric to choose the best classifier.
-Data and software are available for experimental reproducibility.
+In this work we propose a method to characterize and represent cell lines by text mining the scientific literature.
+We collect abstracts of scientific papers about cellular lines from Cellosaurus and PubMed.
+These documents are then represented as TF-IDF vectors.
+We build a data set for classification with the document vectors having the cell line identifier as the target class.
+We then apply a multi-class SVM classification method.
+Each hyperplane obtained with a one-versus-all (OVA) training is used as the characterization of each cell line.
+We evaluated several configurations of classifiers, using micro-averaged precision as metric to choose the best classifier, and were able to characterize a set of 300+ cellular lines.

-#### Keywords: Knowledge representation · Document classification · Machine Learning · Bioinformatics · Drug Discovery
+#### Keywords: Machine Learning · Bioinformatics · Text mining